 In our Reception classes, the children begin the day at 9am with a phonics lesson.

 In Year 1 at 9am there is a spelling, handwriting and sentence structure focus.

-In Year 2 the children are focused with an English task and Maths focus families.
+In Year 2 upwards the children are focused with an English or maths task.

 Please make sure you bring your children to school in plenty of time for this important part of the day.

 Also please ensure that children are collected promptly, this prevents children becoming confused and anxious at the end of the school day.